(A) As used in this chapter and all other rules promulgated pursuant to Chapter 3748. of the Revised Code:

 (108) "Normal form radioactive material" means radioactive material that has not been demonstrated to qualify as special form radioactive material.

-(109) "Nuclear regulatory commission" means the federal agency established by Title II of the Energy Reorganization Act of 1974, as amended, comprising the members of the commission and all offices, employees, and representatives authorized to act in any case or matter related to licensing and related regulatory function previously assigned to the AEC by the Atomic Energy Act of 1954, as amended.
+(109) "Nuclear regulatory commission" means the federal agency established by Title II of the Energy Reorganization Act of 1974, 88 Stat.
+1233, 42 U.S.C.A.
+5801, as amended (2005), comprising the members of the commission and all offices, employees, and representatives authorized to act in any case or matter related to licensing and related regulatory function previously assigned to the AEC.

 (110) "Occupational dose" means the dose received by an individual in the course of employment in which the individual's assigned duties involve exposure to radiation or radioactive material from licensed and unlicensed sources of radiation, whether in the possession of the licensee or other person.
 Occupational dose does not include doses received from background radiation, from any medical administration the individual has received, from exposures to individuals administered radioactive materials and released in accordance with rule 3701:1-58-30 of the Administrative Code or equivalent United States nuclear regulatory commission or agreement state regulations, from voluntary participation in medical research programs, or as a member of the public.